• Careers

 Clinical studies

-AM-Pharma has completed an adaptive Phase II study for recAP in patients with AKI.
+AM-Pharma has completed an adaptive Phase II study for ilofotase alfa in patients with AKI.
 This was the largest interventional clinical study in AKI to date, involving 301 patients.

-AM-Pharma started the STOP-AKI II Phase III pivotal study in H1 2020
+AM-Pharma started the REVIVAL Phase III pivotal study in H1 2020.

 Phase II study summary